Aliaksei Karpiuk: Biography

 1965 he became secretary of the Grodno branch of the Writers Association of the USSR, 1977-1971 he was director of the "Republican Museum for Atheism and History" in Grodno (one of the most national conscious museums of Belarus during soviet times).
-1978 he was elected again as secretary of the Grodno branch of the Writers Association of the USSR.
+In 1978, he was elected again as secretary of the Grodno branch of the Writers Association of the USSR.
 In the second half of the eighties he was actively engaged in the public and social life in Grodno.
 He was a supporter of the Belarusian Popular Front (BNF), one of the founders of the Society of Belarusians of the World "Backaushchyna" and maintained contacts to the club "Pahodnja".

 Aliaksei Karpiuk is known for his works about the life in the Western part of Belarus in the first half of the twentieth century – this topic allowed for a depiction of national history under the conditions of Soviet censorship (short story "Danuta", novel "Verschalainski Paradise" and others) In the Grodno of 1960–1970 a free thinking intelligentsia gathered around Aliaksei Karpiuk.
 Some of its members where (at various times) Vasil Bykau, Danuta Bichel-Zagnetava, Volga Ipatava, Branislau Rsheuski.
 Aliaksei Karpiuk himself actively distributed forbidden literature in the USSR, and had correspondence with Aleksandr Solzhenitsyn (to whom he sent his works "Candle in the Wind", "Right Hand", "What a pity" for printing).
 Karpiuk had contacts to the family Genijush.
 Karpiuk's telephone conversations were wiretapped, his flat was secretly searched.
 Once he was warned on time and managed to destroy incriminating material – letters by Solzhenitsyn, Samizdat literature.
 As his wife recalled, "illegal literature was assembled at night time and drowned in water ... but some materials survived."